 Some offices let you bring your dog to work.
-Some pay for continuing education, whether that’s sending you to a relevant conference across the country or covering some—or all—of the costs of higher education.
-Some offered catered lunches in addition to ridiculous amounts of rotating snacks.
+Others pay for continuing education, whether that’s sending you to a relevant conference across the country or covering some—or all—of the costs of higher education.
+Some jobs offer catered lunches in addition to ridiculous amounts of rotating snacks.

 I once worked at an ad agency in Seattle that always had two local beers on tap and wheeled around a bar cart during the holidays with hot chocolate and all the fixings: whipped cream, sprinkles, candy canes, and more.

 When you find the right work culture, it’s usually because the people are great.
 And when people are great, it makes it easy to want to come to work and do your best.